netanelxa/Search-Problem-Solver/README.md

 problems solving.

 ## main classes
+- MySerialServer\
-*MySerialServer- implements Server and handles one client.\
+implements Server and handles one client.
+- MyParallelServer\
-*MyParallelServer-implements Server and handles multiple clients.\
+implements Server and handles multiple clients.
+- MyClientHandler\
-*MyClientHandler- implements ClientHandler.
-Checks if the problem has already been solved via FileCacheManager, creates a Searcher object that solves the problem using search algorithm.\
+implements ClientHandler.
+Checks if the problem has already been solved via FileCacheManager, creates a Searcher object that solves the problem using search algorithm.
+- BFS, BestFS, DFS, Astar\
-*BFS, BestFS, DFS, Astar- 4 search algorithms that has been tested.
+4 search algorithms that has been tested.

 ## Running Instructions